Hadji Murat (novella): Character list

-Hadji feels strongly conflicted about joining the Russians, ordinarily his enemies, against Caucasian tribesmen to defeat Shamil who captured his mother, wives, and children.
+Hadji feels strongly conflicted about joining the Russians, ordinarily his enemies, against Caucasian tribesmen to defeat Shamil, who captured his mother, wives, and children.
 He is an Avar Caucasian warrior who was formerly a Russian-appointed governor of Avaria and currently Shamil's chief representative there.
-Hadji limps because he was wounded while escaping from Akhmet Khan.
-His personality varies depending on circumstances.
-At times he is intimidating; at other times, he is very kind.
+Hadji limps because he was wounded while escaping from Akhmet Khan, a rival leader.
+Hadji's personality varies depending on circumstances: at times he is intimidating; at other times, he is very kind.